 Decision by the Registrar of Liner Shipping

-The Registrar of Liner Shipping (a statutory function performed by an SES officer of the Department) needs to be satisfied of a number of matters prior to making a decision on an application for final registration.
+The Registrar of Liner Shipping (a statutory function in the Department) needs to be satisfied of a number of matters prior to making a decision on an application for final registration.
 The Registrar of Liner Shipping has 14 days from the receipt of the complete application to make a decision.

 The Registrar of Liner Shipping must be satisfied that:

-- the agreement specifies minimum levels of shipping services (section 10.07); and
+- the agreement specifies minimum levels of shipping services (section 10.07 of the Act)

-- the parties to the conference agreement have negotiated the minimum level of shipping services after provisional registration of the agreement (section 10.29).
+- the parties to the conference agreement have negotiated the minimum level of shipping services, if requested by the designated shipper body, after provisional registration of the agreement (section 10.29 of the Act).

 If the agreement includes a provision which is an exclusionary provision or has the effect of substantially lessening competition (within the meaning of section 45 of the Act), the Registrar of Liner Shipping must decide whether the provision either:

-- is necessary for the effective operation of the agreement and of overall benefit to Australian exporters (section 10.08(1)(d)).
+- is necessary for the effective operation of the agreement and of overall benefit to Australian exporters (section 10.08(1)(d) of the Act).

-If the agreement contains a provision that permits the practice of exclusive dealing (within the meaning of section 47 of the Act), the Registrar of Liner Shipping must decide whether this is necessary for the effective operation of the agreement or the overall benefit to exporters (section 10.08).
+If the agreement contains a provision that permits the practice of exclusive dealing (within the meaning of section 47 of the Act), the Registrar of Liner Shipping must decide whether this is necessary for the effective operation of the agreement or the overall benefit to exporters (section 10.08 of the Act).

 If the Registrar of Liner Shipping is satisfied that the agreement meets all requirements, then the Registrar of Liner Shipping will finally register the agreement and notify the applicants of the final registration.
 This will include granting any request for confidentiality.
 The notification of final registration will include the date when the exemptions provided by Part X come into effect (30 days after final registration).
-The Australian Peak Shippers Association (for outwards) or the Australian Federation of International Forwarders (for inwards) and the Australian Competition and Consumer Commission are also notified of the date of final registration.
+The Australian Peak Shippers Association and the Australian Competition and Consumer Commission are also notified of the date of final registration.

 If the Registrar of Liner Shipping is not satisfied, then the Registrar of Liner Shipping will refuse to finally register the agreement and will notify the applicant/s in writing providing reasons for the decision and returning the documents provided.